Event discovery network IRL raises $16M Series B after refocusing on virtual events – TechCrunch

 According to TikTok, IRL had helped it gauge early interest in its The Weekend Experience event, with some 52,000 IRL RSVPs and 1.1 million followers on its IRL profile.

-“IRL has been an amazing platform for us to engage with more of our audience and meet new potential users,” said Jenny Zhu, Head of Integrated Marketing U.S. at TikTok.
+“IRL has been an amazing platform for us to engage with more of our audience and meet new potential users,” said Jenny Zhu, head of Integrated Marketing U.S. at TikTok.
 She also added that TikTok sees “major traffic coming from IRL” and is “excited to continue our partnership.”

-In terms of growth, IRL claims its users are now tracking over 1 million hours per spent daily in “Time Together” — a metric that tabulates the number of hours users are spending together at the events they RSVP’d to, virtual or otherwise.
+In terms of growth, IRL claims its users are now tracking over 1 million hours per day spent in “Time Together” — a metric that tabulates the number of hours users are spending together at the events they RSVP’d to, virtual or otherwise.
 In addition, IRL says it has seen 10x growth in daily active users and a total of 300 million “Time Together” hours since last June.
 It also claims 5.5 million MAUs.

 While IRL doesn’t share its download figures, app store intelligence firm Sensor Tower estimates the app has seen a total of 7.7 million installs across iOS and Android.